mikeallen-eco/fish23/README.md

 4. download the tsv file and use process_tabs.Rmd script to do post processing (checking negatives, etc).
 If you ran the SWARM pathway, then you'll also need to download the *count.csv file and join it to the tsv using the MOTU id (or the sequence).

 # Perform BLAST on sequences
+Even with a well-made reference database, there is always the possibility that some valid sequences were left out, either excluded during the download and filtering steps, or during the geographic filtering step.
+Therefore, I find it is a good idea to blast all MOTUs against the full NCBI Eukaryotic database and manually examine the results.
+This rarely produces any big surprises, but it often reveals a few better matches to the same taxa, or reveals likely contaminant species (or maybe recent introductions!) present at low total read counts.
+For example, it has revealed ocean fish species in freshwater river samples, all with very few reads (< 30 total).

 1. download the entire eukaryotic component of the blast database or nt_euk.
 It comes from here https://ftp.ncbi.nlm.nih.gov/blast/db/.
 I like to put it in a subfolder of the blast directory called "blastdb" created when installing blast.
 Note: the above only worked for me when I was in my obitools conda environment.
 Navigate to blastdb directory and run the following code as an sh file using sbatch: sbatch ../../../fish23/f08_dl_blast.sh
 Not sure what I did to install perl etc. but perhaps using conda within my obitools environment.